WASdev/sample.batch.bonuspayout/README.md

 It involves a three-step job, which generates some random data, performs a calculation on it writing the result into the database, and then verifies the result.

+It uses the *jbatch* command-line utility to conveniently wrapper the REST-based remote dispatch and management interface.

+This document simply shows how to execute the sample, and the internal details of the application (including how to modify, build, etc.) are described here: [ApplicationDetails.md](ApplicationDetails.md)

 ## Quick Start - Install and run the sample

 These instructions assume you're running from the directory which holds your 'wlp' installation directory